camunda/camunda-docs/docs/components/modeler/bpmn/compensation-handler/compensation-handler.md

 ---
 id: compensation-handler
 title: "Compensation handler"
-description: "A compensation handler is an activity used to undo already executed tasks"
+description: "A compensation handler is an activity used to undo tasks that have already been executed."
 ---

 The following activities can be marked as compensation: